oobecomau/desktop.gov.au/docs/blueprint/platform.md

 To connect to each cloud app via API Defender for Cloud Apps requires an account within that app that has administrative privileges with full access to all objects stored within it.
 The name of this specific privilege level is specific to each cloud app, e.g. Global Admin for Office 365 and Super Admin for G Suite.
 It is recommended that a dedicated account is used for integration with Defender for Cloud Apps for each connected app.

-App Connectors Design Decisions for all agencies and implementation types.
+App Connectors Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---